 Even as the tasks becomes clear, many customers begin facing challenges with the management of their RI fleet with typical roadblocks being time, priority, cross-team cooperation, strategy and continuous maintenance.

-Introducing Amazon RI Continuous Optimization with Spotinst Eco
+Introducing Amazon RI Continuous Optimization with Spot Eco

-As a company that sets out to optimize our customer’s cloud spend and automate workload management, Spotinst recognizes these challenges and is proud to offer a solution in the form of Spotinst Eco.
+As a company that sets out to optimize our customer’s cloud spend and automate workload management, Spot recognizes these challenges and is proud to offer a solution in the form of Spot Eco.

 Amazon RI Analysis

-First, Spotinst Eco performs an initial analysis of the cloud account’s current Amazon RI portfolio.
-The only permissions required for that first stage, is access to the AWS Cost and Usage reports.
-Based on those reports, Spotinst Eco presents the user with an Analysis Dashboard that contains current coverage, funds wasted on underutilized reservations, and potential savings that could be achieved with the leverage of Eco:
+First, Spot Eco performs an initial analysis of the cloud account’s current Amazon RI portfolio.
+The only permission required for that first stage, is access to the AWS Cost and Usage reports.
+Based on those reports, Spot Eco presents the user with an Analysis Dashboard that contains current RI coverage details and graphs visualizing funds wasted on underutilized reservations as well as potential savings that could be achieved with the leverage of Eco:

-After the initial analysis is made, Spotinst Eco provides optional strategies for the composition of an optimal RI portfolio.
-Ensuring the RI fleet is well built from the start will determine the path to savings in the future, but Eco will work with any existing RI portfolio and build strategies for any situation.
-Here are two possible strategies, the first for a longer commitment period, and the second for a shorter one:
+After the initial analysis is made, customers can choose a strategy for the composition of an optimal RI portfolio.
+Ensuring the RI fleet is well built from the start will determine the path to savings in the future, but Eco will work with any existing RI portfolio and adjust its strategies accordingly.
+Customers are able to choose a strategy that best suits their needs, with emphasis on different commitment terms, and immediately see an estimation of their potential yearly savings:

-Once these parameters are decided, and the core strategy is approved by the user, Spotinst Eco will proceed to the execution stage.
+Once a strategy is selected and applied by the user, Spot Eco will proceed to the execution stage.

 Reserved Instances Usage and Utilization Dashboard

-Once the execution stage is enabled, Spotinst Eco presents the user with a full Overview Dashboard.
-This new Dashboard will provide deep visibility into the account’s RI fleet, covering the current commitment, amount saved, current coverage, as well as potential savings and commitment.
+Once the execution stage is enabled, Spot Eco presents the user with a full Overview Dashboard.
+This new Dashboard will provide deep visibility into the account’s RI fleet, covering the total amount saved, current commitment status (overall and with an emphasis on EC2), potential savings, as well as graphs for savings and commitment.

-Get started with Spotinst Eco to maximize ROI on your Reserved Instance and Savings Plans today!
+Get started with Spot Eco to maximize ROI on your Reserved Instance and Savings Plans today!